anguzz/halloween-display/readme.md

 This web page contains an IFrame pointing to a youtube playlist comprised of scary or halloween related videos, to be used as a background for displays for halloween parties, below are some instructions on how to make the most of it with a mini desktop running windows.
 The reason I created an IFrame to serve this instead of playing the playlist on the display is because you get more control over certain properties through youtube embedded Iframes.
+My use case is it's going to be used on a small mini pc at a halloween party as a backdrop with a projector

 - Enable auto-login on windows